masoudiofficial/count-page-views/README.md

-# count-page-views
+# count page views
-This project is developed in PHP language.
+This project was developed using PHP
 @masoudiofficial